hashicorp/vault/website/source/docs/secrets/transit/index.html.md

       <li>
         <span class="param">plaintext</span>
         <span class="param-flags">required</span>
-        The plaintext to encrypt, provided as a base64-encoded string.
+        Base64 encoded plaintext value to be encrypted.
       </li>
     </ul>
     <ul>
       <li>
         <span class="param">context</span>
         <span class="param-flags">optional</span>
-        The key derivation context, provided as a base64-encoded string.
-        Must be provided if derivation is enabled.
+        Base64 encoded context for key derivation.
+Required if key derivation is enabled.
       </li>
     </ul>
     <ul>
       <li>
         <span class="param">nonce</span>
         <span class="param-flags">optional</span>
-        The nonce value, provided as base64 encoded.
+        Base64 encoded nonce value.
 Must be provided if convergent encryption is enabled for this key and the key was generated with Vault 0.6.1.
 Not required for keys created in 0.6.2+.
 The value must be exactly 96 bits (12 bytes) long and the user must ensure that for any given context (and thus, any given encryption key) this nonce value is **never reused**.
       </li>
     </ul>
     <ul>